Terry Driver: Trial and imprisonment

 After his arrest, Driver denied that he had beaten the two girls.
 He claimed he had happened upon them after the crime, raped the unconscious Tanya, and thrown her body in the river.
-He claimed he had driven Misty to the hospital.
+He claimed he had driven Cockerill to the hospital.
 At trial, he did not raise an insanity defence, but claimed he had Tourette's syndrome, obsessive compulsive disorder and attention deficit disorder, and urged these impairments be considered to explain his actions.
 He used this argument to explain that the confessions he gave were false and the product of his disorders.
 Because of the emotional response that was inevitable in a trial, Driver elected to be tried in front of a judge instead of a jury.
 The judge was unpersuaded by Driver's arguments and he was convicted in 1997 of the first-degree murder of Tanya Smith and the attempted murder of Misty Cockerill, declared a dangerous offender, and received a mandatory life sentence from Judge Wally Oppal.
 He appealed, but, in 2001, lost.

 In a later trial, Driver was convicted of two of the assaults he mentioned in the letter that he threw through the window.

 In 2006, Driver was transferred from protective custody at Kent Institution to the Pacific Institution/Regional Treatment Centre in Abbotsford for treatment.
 Corrections Canada came under criticism for this move.

-Driver died in prison on 23 August 2021 of natural causes.
+Driver died in prison on 23 August 2021 of natural causes according to a statement from the Correctional Service of Canada.